The right hand of the right hand

 No hay anuncios

 The scandals involving sexual harassment and sexist behavior in left-wing parties (not just the PSOE: there have also been cases in Podemos, Sumar, the CUP, and ERC) are far worse than mere contradictions.
-Just this Monday, a poll was published byThe Country Which, in a hypothetical general election, gives close to 50% in the right-wing and far-right bloc, and slightly more than 40% in the bloc supporting Sánchez's investiture.
-It seems that these meager prospects have nothing to do with the power wielded by the political elite.
+Just this Monday, a poll was published byThe Country which, in a hypothetical general election, gives close to 50% for the right and far-right bloc, and slightly more than 40% for the bloc supporting Sánchez's investiture.
+He believes that these meager expectations have nothing to do with the cronies so readily granted to the party's cronies.